Byoung-Yong/CPTDS/README.md

 runs the idealized 1:1 electrolyte benchmark machinery.
 It is slower than the user-coefficient workflow and is not required for fitting user data.

-## Notes For Reuse

-Use the same TDS and conductivity units consistently within one dataset.
-The CPTDS slope and intercept depend on the units of the concentration axis, so different unit conventions should not be mixed in one fit.
-TDS should be measured independently of conductivity, such as by a coffee refractometer or gravimetric solids measurement, rather than imported from an EC/TDS meter conversion.

-For publication or comparison across labs, report:

-- dilution protocol,
-- TDS unit,
-- conductivity unit,
-- fitted slope/intercept convention,
-- Index definition,
-- Monte Carlo grid settings,
-- number of grid and final replicates,
-- effective box length used for SI-like reporting.